 Modesto Man Sentenced to Prison for Counterfeit Media Conspiracy

-This case is the product of an investigation by the Federal Bureau of Investigation and the Sacramento Valley Hi-Tech Crimes Task Force, with assistance from the Stanislaus County Sheriff’s Department.
-Assistant U.S. Attorney Henry Z. Carbajal, III prosecuted the case.
+This case is the product of a joint investigation by the Federal Bureau of Investigation and the Sacramento Valley Hi-Tech Crimes Task Force, with assistance from the Stanislaus County Sheriff’s Department.
+Assistant United States Attorney Henry Z. Carbajal, III prosecuted the case.